EoinF/Jiggen/README.md

 This contains functions, which are attached to the global window, that are called by the js code.
 It contains the business logic for these functions.

+### Service worker setup

+To generate the service worker for local development:
+* Start up gwt superdev as usual
+* cd to `html/react` folder
+* Open a bash terminal
+* Run `BUILD_PATH='../build/gwt/draftOut' npm run build-sw`

+Note: Recompiling the gdx app will not work with service worker caching.
+Superdev should be restarted

 ## Deployment on AWS